Ask-Jennie/ask-jennie/tutorials/Deleting-Angular-UI-Module.md

-# Protocol : Deleting Angular UI Module
+# Deleting Angular UI Module

-> :warning: **The command delete an uploaded library, please check before use**

-> :warning: **Owner of the automation can only delete automation from server**

 ## Protocol Command

 ```
-jennie angular ui-lib delete <module-name>
+jennie angular ui-lib delete <automation-name>
 ```

 ## What happens?
-UI module with <module-name> gets deleted from the server.
+UI Module with <ui-lib-name> gets deleted from the server.

+*Only author has permission to delete a module*